saurabhvartak1982/aksupgradeguidance/README.md

 ## 5. Ways to upgrade an AKS cluster
+An AKS can be updated by carrying out some manual steps and also in an automated way.
+Both the approaches are explained as below: <br /><br />
 ### a.
 Manual
 **1. AKS version upgrade for the Control Plane and the Data Plane** <br /><br />
 <b>a.
 Check for available versions</b> <br /><br />